orange-marmalade/paginate-this/docs/update-items.md

 updateAsync(id, data, update)
 ```

 We intend for the `updateAsync` action to be your one-stop-shop for inline updates.
-You provide the id of the item you want to update, a promise that performs a server update, and the data that will be applied to the item.
+You provide the id of the item you want to update, the data that will be applied to the item, and a promise that performs a server update.

 Example: